Capgemini/dcx-react-library/CONTRIBUTING.md

 ## Continuous Integration

-we use circleCi for continous integration.
+We use circleCi for continuous integration.
 CircleCi configuration is stored under `.circleci` folder and it will check:

 - test
 - code coverage